Monthly Income Schemes in India: Options for Regular Income

 Asset Allocation

-Analyze scheme investment distribution between debt and equity.
+Analyze the scheme investment distribution between debt and equity.
 Higher equity portions offer growth potential but increase risk.
 Conversely, debt-heavy schemes provide stability with lower returns.

 Risk Factor